The Bayou Bridge pipeline provides jobs and generates revenue to local and state tax authorities. The project provides the following local benefits:

 Other economic benefits from the Bayou Bridge Pipeline include revenue to the state and local communities from spending associated with the construction workforce staying in local hotels, eating at the local restaurants and purchasing goods and services from the local businesses located near and along the project.
-Additional spending will occur for skilled and non-skilled labor associated with professional services such as engineering, real estate, legal services and surveying, not to mention permanent operations staff.
+Additional spending occurs for skilled and non-skilled labor associated with professional services such as engineering, real estate, legal services and surveying, not to mention permanent operations staff.
 This investment and resultant increase in jobs for the local and regional workforce translates into long-term wages and salaries that in turn result in increased income tax revenues to the state and local communities.

 - $750 million - Approximate total infrastructure investment

 - $1.8 million - Estimated property taxes during the first year the pipeline is in service

 - $17.6 million - Estimated sales tax generated during construction